hackberrydev/alas-racket/README.md

 # Alas

-Alas is a system for planning your days and a tool to help you with that.
+Alas is a system and a tool for planning your days.
 With Alas, you keep your plan organized by days in a **single** Markdown file, with the following structure (today is 2021-07-17):

  ```markdown
 # Main TODO